Site icon Our Breathing Planet

 Green Iguana Physical Description

-Despite the great total length, the body only averages between 12 – 17 in (30 – 42 cm).
+Despite the great total length, the body itself only averages somewhere between 12 – 17 in (30 – 42 cm).
 Males achieve a mean weight of about 8.8 lb (4 kg).
 Females, however, vary much more significantly in this respect.
-A typical mass for them ranges from 2.6 – 6.6 lb (1.2 – 3 kg).
+A typical mass for them ranges from about 2.6 – 6.6 lb (1.2 – 3 kg).

-Otherwise, the genders of the Green Iguana present the same general outward appearance to the observer.
+Otherwise, the genders of the mesmerizing Green Iguana present the same general outward appearance to the casual observer.
 Incredibly, this includes a row of thin, vertical spines extending from the tail across the back.
 The reptile’s tail also develops as highly elongated and quite thin.

 Source: https://tinyurl.com/yx2482xs Photo: Korall CCL: https://tinyurl.com/33psz7af